PS5 stock tracker: Where to buy PlayStation 5 in the next 24 hours

 Target

-Target has been tipped as now sitting on a new wave of PS5 and Xbox Series X consoles in the next 24 hours, so we advise gamers to make an account and check the product page repeatedly.View Deal
+Target has been tipped as getting a new wave of PS5 and Xbox Series X consoles this week, so we advise gamers to make an account and check the product page repeatedly.View Deal

 GameStop